cheisentrout/shelflife/README.md

 # ShelfLife

 A community toy-swapping platform that connects kids with developmentally supportive activities, encourages parents to share resources rather than spend cash, and builds connections.
+Currently under development.

 ## Tech Stack